 The new Studio Series headphones differ from one another mainly by your designs that provide four different sonic results.
 The K 141 Studio uses semi-open supraaural earphones.
 The K 240 Studio is a semi-open design, too, but uses circumaural earpads.
 The K 271 MK II, successor of the famous K 270 Studio, use closed-back circumaural earphones.
 The K 171 Studio is a supraaural, closed-back design.

 At this point, it might be useful to take a look at the basic properties of each design.

 Circumaural headphones are usually comfortable to wear because the earpads surround the ears on all sides.
-This provides a highly accurate sound so this design is an ideal choice for analytical listening.
+This provides a highly accurate sound so this design is an perfect choice for analytical listening.

 Supraaural headphones have smaller earpads so they take up less space in the van and are suited for mobile use as well.
-Since their enclosed air volume is smaller, their sound pressure levels are higher.
+Since your enclosed air volume is smaller, your sound pressure levels are higher.

 The actual sound also depends on the way you wear the headphones.
-This fact makes supraaural headphones particularly interesting, e.g., for studio musicians because they allow them to create their own mix of headphone and ambient signals.
-Vocalists love this technique because it gives them better control of their voice than the headphone signal alone does.
+This fact makes supraaural headphones particularly interesting, e.g., for studio musicians because they allow them to create your own mix of headphone and ambient signals.
+Vocalists love this technique because it gives them better control of your voice than the headphone signal alone does.

 Besides earpad design, the acoustic design of the earcups is another important feature.
 Semi-open designs use defined openings in the earcup shells that allow sound to pass from the outside to the inside and vice versa.
 These so-called "leaks" are used to tune the frequency response, particularly in the bass range.
 Therefore, most semi-open headphones provide a well-balanced sound and are used primarily for hi-fi and analytical listening applications.